microsoft/pdb-rs/docs/pdb/intro.md

 * Describing the PDB/MSF container file format, including how streams are stored on disk, how the 2-phase commit protocol works, how the Free Page Map works, and how to correctly create or modify a PDB.
-* Describing the set of well-known streams in the PDB.
+* Describing the well-known streams in the PDB.
 Each stream should be described at a level of detail sufficient for implementing a decoder or encoder, without reference to other implementations.
 * Describing (or referencing) the set of CodeView type and symbol records that are produced by current-generation MSVC and LLVM tools (circa 2023).
 LLVM is explicitly in-scope because Microsoft makes extensive use of LLVM-based